optuna/optuna/docs/source/faq.rst

 How can I solve the error that occurs when performing parallel optimization with SQLite3?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We would never recommend SQLite3 for parallel optimization in following reasons.
+We would never recommend SQLite3 for parallel optimization in the following reasons.

 - To concurrently evaluate trials enqueued by :func:`~optuna.study.Study.enqueue_trial`, :class:`~optuna.storages.RDBStorage` uses `SELECT ...
 FOR UPDATE` syntax, which is unsupported in `SQLite3 <https://github.com/sqlalchemy/sqlalchemy/blob/rel_1_4_41/lib/sqlalchemy/dialects/sqlite/base.py#L1265-L1267>`_.
 - As described in `the SQLAlchemy's documentation <https://docs.sqlalchemy.org/en/14/dialects/sqlite.html#sqlite-concurrency>`_,